Kubernetes Deployments Overview

 - Install the Harness Kubernetes Delegate in your Kubernetes cluster.

-- Add Artifact Server.
+- Add an Artifact Server.
 In this guide, we will use a publicly-available Docker image of NGINX.

 - Create the Harness Application for your Kubernetes CD pipeline.
 The Harness Application represents a group of microservices, their deployment pipelines, and all the building blocks for those pipelines.
 Harness represents your microservice using a logical group of one or more entities: Services, Environments, Workflows, Pipelines, Triggers, and Infrastructure Provisioners.
 Applications organize all of the entities and configurations in Harness CI/CD.